pmacg/matts_resistors/README.md

   - TWITTER_ACCESS_TOKEN
   - TWITTER_ACCESS_TOKEN_SECRET
 - python resistors.py
+- The script is interactive and will ask for user input on tweets it cannot parse automatically.
+Simply follow the on-screen instructions.

 ## Python 2
 - Install Python 3 https://www.python.org/downloads/
 - Follow the instructions in the 'Python 3' section

+# Output
+The script will generate a file (output.txt) with a sorted list of gueses.